 As of February 1, 2017, a new law goes into effect which terminates child support at 19, unless:

 - The child is still in high school, is disabled, is fulltime college, vocational school or graduate school student

 - If there is a separation agreement that makes support beyond 19, or if the court has ordered continued support, then it will continue beyond 19 years old

 As the new statute is put into effect, the first terminations of child support for children between 19 and 22 before July 31, 2017 will be on August 1, 2017 rather than their birth date.
 Thereafter, it should be on the 19th birthday of the child at issue.
 If child support needs to continue for one of the reasons set forth above, the continuation must be requested, it is not automatic.

 Do keep in mind that if your child support order is for multiple children, one of which is turning 19, or aging out for another reason, you may need to file papers to modify the order for the amount to cover the remaining child or children.

-If you need to discuss your child support matter, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss your child support matter, please call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.